bentemple/nvidia_shield_tv_controller/HomeAssistantSetup.md

 ![Shield Accessibility Options](./screenshots/configuration-3-menu-accessibility-options.jpg?raw=true "Shield Accessibility Options")

 3. In the Configuration screen, enter your Home Assistant base URL, long-lived access token, and the package name for the app you want to return to when pressing the Netflix button (e.g., `com.netflix.ninja`) You'll likely want to set this to `org.jellyfin.androidtv`

+**Note:** The Home Assistant long-lived access tokens are very long.
+You cam use the Nvidia Shield Android companion app to launch the keyboard, and with the keyboard open you can actually paste from your phone, which is what I did to set the access token.

 ![Configuration Screen](./screenshots/configuration-4-configuration-screen.jpg?raw=true "Configuration Screen")